Kwame Nkrumah: Political developments and presidential election

-Nkrumah had only a short honeymoon before there was unrest among his people.
+Nkrumah had only a short honeymoon before there was unrest among his country's people.
 The government deployed troops to Togo-land to quell unrest following a disputed plebiscite on membership in the new country.
-A serious bus strike in Accra stemmed from resentments among the Ga people, who believed members of other tribes were getting preferential treatment in government promotion, and this led to riots there in August.
+A serious bus strike in Accra stemmed from resentments among the Ga people, who believed members of other tribes were getting preferential treatment in government promotion, and thus resulted in riots there in August.
 Nkrumah's response was to repress local movements by the Avoidance of Discrimination Act (6 December 1957), which banned regional or tribal-based political parties.
 Another strike at tribalism fell in Ashanti, where Nkrumah and the CPP got most local chiefs who were not party supporters destooled.
 These repressive actions concerned the opposition parties, who came together to form the United Party under Kofi Abrefa Busia.

-In 1958, an opposition MP was arrested on charges of trying to obtain arms abroad for a planned infiltration of the Ghana Army (GA).
+In 1958, an opposition MP was arrested on charges of attempting to obtain arms abroad for a planned infiltration of the Ghana Army (GA).
 Nkrumah was convinced there had been an assassination plot against him, and his response was to have the parliament pass the Preventive Detention Act, allowing for incarceration for up to five years without charge or trial, with only Nkrumah empowered to release prisoners early.
 According to Nkrumah's biographer, David Birmingham, "no single measure did more to bring down Nkrumah's reputation than his adoption of internment without trial for the preservation of security."
 Nkrumah intended to bypass the British-trained judiciary, which he saw as opposing his plans when they subjected them to constitutional scrutiny.

 Another source of irritation was the regional assemblies, which had been organized on an interim basis pending further constitutional discussions.
 The opposition, which was strong in Ashanti and the north, proposed significant powers for the assemblies; the CPP wanted them to be more or less advisory.
 In 1959, Nkrumah used his majority in the parliament to push through the Constitutional Amendment Act, which abolished the assemblies and allowed the parliament to amend the constitution with a simple majority.

 Queen Elizabeth II remained sovereign over Ghana from 1957 to 1960.
 William Hare, 5th Earl of Listowel was the Governor-General, and Nkrumah remained Prime Minister.
-On 6 March 1960, Nkrumah announced plans for a new constitution which would make Ghana a republic, headed by a president with broad executive and legislative powers.
+On 6 March 1960, Nkrumah announced plans for a new constitution that would make Ghana a republic, headed by a president with broad executive and legislative powers.
 The draft included a provision to surrender Ghanaian sovereignty to a Union of African States.
 On 19, 23, and 27 April 1960 a presidential election and plebiscite on the constitution were held.
 The constitution was ratified and Nkrumah was elected president over J. B. Danquah, the UP candidate, 1,016,076 to 124,623.
 Ghana remained a part of the British-led Commonwealth of Nations.